awsdocs/amazon-pinpoint-user-guide/doc-source/segments-building.md

 ![\[The Segment group 1 section with two base segments selected.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/segments_groups.png)![\[The Segment group 1 section with two base segments selected.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)![\[The Segment group 1 section with two base segments selected.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)

 1. For **Add a filter**, choose the type of filter you want to add to the segment\.
 You can choose from the following options:
    + **Filter by channel** – Use this option to filter the segment based on the channel of the recipient's endpoint\.
-For example, when you choose **EMAIL**, your segm ent only contains endpoints that can receive email\.
+For example, when you choose **EMAIL**, your segment only contains endpoints that can receive email\.
    + **Filter by endpoint** – Use this option to filter by endpoint\-specific attributes\.
 When you select this option, you specify how recently the endpoint was active, or how long it's been inactive\.
 After that, you can optionally specify additional attributes associated with that endpoint\.
 For example, this filter could include all customers who were active within the past 7 days who used an iPhone to access your app, as shown in the following image\.
 ![\[An Endpoint filter that is set up to include all customers who were active within the past 7 days and who use iPhones.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/segments_filter_endpoint.png)![\[An Endpoint filter that is set up to include all customers who were active within the past 7 days and who use iPhones.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)![\[An Endpoint filter that is set up to include all customers who were active within the past 7 days and who use iPhones.\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)